-Essential Question: How does the candidate actively engage students in higher-order thinking, monitor/informally assess their understanding, and explain to students next steps for content learning and/or skills?
+Essential Question: How does the candidate actively engage students in deep learning of content, monitor/informally assess their understanding, and explain to students next steps for content learning?

 Level 1 Level 2 Level 3 Level 4 Level 5 Candidate's instruction and informal assessment demonstrate lack of attention to the levels of student engagement with content and/or classroom management necessary for student learning.
 OR There are inaccuracies in presented content.
 OR Next steps for content learning are not provided.
 Candidate's instruction and/or informal assessment require students to engage in lower-order thinking about content, or strategies engage students in passive learning of content during the lesson (e.g., candidate primarily talks throughout the lesson while students listen or take notes).
-Candidate's next steps for content learning and/or skills are not clear.
-Candidate's instruction and informal assessment require students to actively engage in higher-order thinking (i.e., analysis, synthesis, evaluation, interpretation, transfer/generalization) about grade-level content.
-Candidate monitors student learning to check for understanding throughout the lesson.
-Candidate explains to students the next steps for content learning and/or skills.
+Candidate's next steps for content learning are not clear.
+Candidate's instruction and informal assessment require students to actively engage in deep learning/higher-order-thinking (i.e., analysis, synthesis, evaluation, interpretation, transfer) about content.
+Candidate monitors student understanding throughout the lesson.
+Candidate explains to students the next steps for content learning.
 All of Level 3, plus: Candidate's instruction and informal assessment provide students opportunities to actively develop their own understandings linked to learning goal(s).
-Candidate monitors student content-specific learning throughout the lesson and adjusts instruction as needed (for whole class, small groups, pairs, or individuals).
-All of Levels 3 & 4, plus: Candidate's instruction and informal assessment promote inclusion for all students by providing opportunities to participate in age and/or developmentally appropriate classroom discourse and as members of the community.
-Students independently facilitate their own work either in the whole class, small groups, pairs, or individually, choosing how to advance their learning.
+Candidate monitors student learning throughout the lesson and adjusts instruction as needed (for whole class, small groups, pairs, or individuals).
+All of Levels 3 & 4, plus: Candidate's instruction and informal assessment promote inclusion for all students by providing opportunities to participate in classroom discourse and as members of the community.
+Students independently facilitate their own work either in the whole class, in small groups, in pairs, or individually, choosing how to advance their learning.